 This gallery located in the Carnegie Science Center, nominates a robot every year to become a part of “roboworld”, the largest permanent exhibit of robots in the world.
 Everything from C3-P0 to Wall-E are in this out of this world gallery!

-6) Stop and smell the roses at the Phillips Conservatory and Botanical Gardens.
+6) Stop and smell the roses at the Phipps Conservatory and Botanical Gardens.

 7) Eat at The Grand Concourse, a gorgeous historic train station that has been converted into a fine dining experience.